 - Kidney problems—May increase risk of having high potassium in the blood.

 - Diabetes patients who are also taking certain blood pressure medicines such as angiotensin converting enzyme inhibitors (ACEIs) or angiotensin receptor blockers (ARBs)—Should not be used in patients with this condition.

 - Electrolyte imbalances (eg, high potassium or low sodium in the body) or

 - Fluid imbalances (caused by dehydration, vomiting, or diarrhea)—Use with caution.
 May make these conditions worse.

-aliskiren comes with a patient information insert.
-Read the information carefully and make sure you understand it before taking aliskiren.
+Aliskiren comes with a patient information insert.
+Read and follow the instructions carefully.
 Ask your doctor if you have any questions.